This article presents a study showing that doing the following on white bread can lower the blood sugar response after eating it.

 According to the authors, the generation of forces during flour milling, intensive

-mixing in bread dough formation and bread baking results in the starch granule breakdown and
+Mixing in bread dough formation and baking bread results in the starch granule breakdown and leads to faster digestion of the starches in the bread after eating.

 Retrogradation